mssola/tools.nes/README.md

 ## `readrom`

-The `readrom` reads a given ROM file and shows all the information that can be gathered from it.
+The `readrom` program reads a given ROM file and shows all the information that can be gathered from it.
 For now this only applies to information on the header, but in the future we might want to add disassembling user-specified segments, for example.

 ## License